ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `padding` (default `right`): the direction of the padding. `right` and `left` are available options.
 - `padding_symbol` (default `<PAD>`): the string used as a padding symbol.
 Is is mapped to the integer ID 0 in the vocabulary.
 - `unknown_symbol` (default `<UNK>`): the string used as a unknown symbol.
 Is is mapped to the integer ID 1 in the vocabulary.
-- `lowercase` (default `False`): if the string has to be lowercase before being handled by the formatter.
+- `lowercase` (default `false`): if the string has to be lowercase before being handled by the formatter.
 - `format` (default `space`): defines how to map from the raw string content of the CSV column to a sequence of elements.
 The default value `space` splits the string on spaces.
 Other options are: `underscore`, `comma`, `json` (decodes the string into a set or a list through a JSON parser).
 - `most_common` (default `20000`): the maximum number of most common tokens to be considered. if the data contains more than this amount, the most infrequent tokens will be treated as unknown.
 - `sequence_length_limit` (default `256`): the maximum length of the sequence.
 Sequences that are longer than this value will be truncated, while sequences that are shorter will be padded.